 Some people might think that creating flash fiction is easier than writing a conventional short story because it contains fewer words.
 This idea is incorrect, however.
 When a writer is limited to a certain number of words in their stories, a stimulating and educational challenge is created.
 The goal is to eliminate unnecessary words and to make sure that every word that's left is important to the story in some way.

-I enjoy creating flash fiction as well as reading the work of other writers.
-At the end of this article are two of the flash fiction stories that I've created.
+I enjoy creating flash fiction.
+I also enjoy reading the work of other writers and exploring their ideas about writing.
+At the end of this article are two of the flash fiction stories that I've written.

 There is no generally accepted definition for "flash fiction", other than the fact that it's shorter than a typical short story.
 Writers are creating stories from one sentence to one thousand words in length and calling it flash fiction.
 Websites asking for flash fiction submissions are increasing in number.
 I've discovered several that accept no more than 100 words, another that accepts no more than 300 words and one that accepts no less than 500 words and no more than 1000 words.